codec266/anki-copy-fields/README.md

 # Anki Copy Fields
-**Copy Fields** is a simple [Anki](https://apps.ankiweb.net/) add-on that allows you to quickly copy fields from the previous card of the same type to your current one.
+**Copy Fields** is a simple [Anki](https://apps.ankiweb.net/) add-on that allows you to quickly copy fields from your previous note.

 ## Features
 - Copy fields from the previous note of the same type.
-- Automatically include tags
+- Automatically includes tags.
 - Configure which fields to copy per note type
 - Easy setup via **Tools → Copy Fields**